Drug and alcohol Detox

 A common misconception surrounding detox is that it is a stand-alone treatment an addict or alcoholic can use to get and stay sober.
 Detox only addresses the physical aspect of addiction.
 Unfortunately, that is only half the battle.
 Each resident needs to be equipped with the necessary tools to make sure they can sustain long-term sobriety.
 For optimum success, detox should be used in conjunction with a treatment program.
 The Orchard on the Brazos has the tools required to give each resident the best chance of success.

 Frequently, drug and alcohol users have at least one co-occurring disorder which also must be addressed in treatment.
 If only the physical aspect of addiction is addressed, the chance of relapse is much higher.
 The Orchard on the Brazos is committed to rehabilitating the mind, body, and spirit as we work to get to the root cause of drug and alcohol addiction.
 Included in our treatment program is regular therapy with licensed and trained professionals.

-There is plenty to be hopeful about if you are facing drug and alcohol addiction or mental illness.
-Both are very treatable conditions and with a strong commitment the road to recovery and mental wellness is bright.
-No one should have to suffer and taking the steps to find a detox center near you is a great start.
+There is plenty to be hopeful about if you face drug and alcohol addiction or mental illness.
+Both are very treatable conditions, and the road to recovery and mental wellness is bright with a strong commitment.
+No one should have to suffer, and taking the steps to find a detox center near you is a great start.